 has survived two world wars, was divided by a wall during the Cold War, and after the fall of the wall was reunited.
 The city emerged as a center of European power and culture.
-From 1860 to the present day, this book presents the story of Berlin in photographs, portraits, and aerial views.
-With 560 pages of emotional, atmospheric images, from giddy pictures of the Roaring Twenties to devastating images of war to heartwarming postwar photos of a city picking up the pieces—the Reichstag in ruins and later wrapped by Christo and Jeanne-Claude—this is the most comprehensive photographic study on Berlin ever made.
+From 1860 to the present day, this book is the most comprehensive photographic study of this extraordinary city

 , dense with spirit as much as with history.

 Some 560 pages

 gather aerial views, street scenes, portraits, and more to trace Berlin history from the Roaring Twenties